etternagame/etterna/extern/curl/docs/MANUAL.md

  - `NEW_ENV=<var,val>` Sets an environment variable.

-NOTE: The telnet protocol does not specify any way to login with a specified user and password so curl can't do that automatically.
+NOTE: The telnet protocol does not specify any way to login with a specified user and password so curl cannot do that automatically.
 To do that, you need to track when the login prompt is received and send the username and password accordingly.